serverless/blog/posts/2016-11-21-serverless-notifications-on-aws.md

 ## What more?

-I've tried another experiment with this and created a demo for a serverless multiplayer game.
+I tried another experiment with this and created a demo for a serverless multiplayer game.
 If you want to develop an HTML5 game in a serverless architecture, you can use IoT to exchange messages between players and implement a cheap multiplayer game.
 The performance is good enough for dynamic games.

 You can see the demo [here](https://bombermon.zanon.io) and the code on [GitHub](https://github.com/zanon-io/serverless-multiplayer-game).
 You can try it using your desktop and phone to test the multiplayer feature.

 ## Conclusion

 IoT can also be used for real-time notifications in the browser.
-Notifications are a common use case in modern apps and it is one more problem that you can solve using with Serverless.
+Notifications are a common use case in modern apps, and it's one more problem that you can solve using with Serverless.